-We venture today by coach through the Štajerska wine region for one hour from our base at Celje to the beautiful medieval city of Ptuj (Roman Poetovio), touring its castle, then lingering over a coffee and wandering the old town.
+We venture today by coach through the Štajerska wine region to the beautiful medieval city of Ptuj (Roman Poetovio), touring its castle, then lingering over a coffee and wandering the old town.
 Then we venture a half-hour further to Maribor (pop.
 100,000), the second largest city in Slovenia.
-We encounter a vine in Maribor city itself reputed, on good visual evidence, to be oldest living vine in Europe: at least 450 years old!
+We encounter a vine in Maribor city itself reputed, on good visual evidence, to be the oldest living vine in Europe: at least 450 years old!
 This is the vine outside 'The Old Vine House', where we quaff, lunch and learn heaps more about local wines.
-In this Štajerska wine region, we have entered a contested Magyar (Hungarian)-German-Slav sphere at the western-most end of the Eurasian plain.
-This Podravska province of Slovenia follows the Drava River (Drau in German).
 Maribor is also important because it is a minor place in the history of the Second World War that nonetheless can tell us a great deal about the nature of that war.
-Hitler attempted to 'Germanise' the local Slovenes as well as moving German settlers into the region which, he believed, could then become part of the German homeland.
-Hitler backed these follies by enabling the murder, deportation and forced labour of Slovenes, even separating children from suspect families in November 1942.
 As we enjoy the wine and the mix of cultures in this wonderful heritage region, we can still contemplate barbarous follies it had to endure, and indeed overcome, to achieve this convivial hospitality.
 (Overnight Celje) BL